onderonur/gatsby-onderonur-blog/content/posts/creating-a-typescript-library-with-vite.md

 We may want to test our package to be sure if it's reliable and we're not breaking anything in time.
 To do that, we need to install some packages to be used for testing.

+We can use the good old [Jest](https://jestjs.io/) or [Vitest](https://vitest.dev/) for testing.
+It's up to you to choose the one you like.

+### Testing with Jest

+First, we need to install the packages required for testing.

 ```
 npm i -D jest @types/jest ts-jest
 ```